What is an Ultrasound Scan?

 A blood sample taken from the mother's arm at approximately 10 weeks of gestational age can be analysed for cell free fetal DNA, which is essentially a marker in the mother's blood of the baby's DNA.
 The result of this simple test has a detection rate of more than 99% of which hugely replaces the need for invasive tests like CVS and Amniocentesis.
 This is good news for the couples as it eliminates the risks of miscarriage in the pregnancy.

-What preparations are needed for the pregnancy and gynae/pelvis and abdomen/renal ultrasound scan ?
+What preparations are needed for the pregnancy, gynae/pelvis and abdomen/renal ultrasound scan ?

 Basically wear loose clothing and adequately fill the bladder for the pregnancy scans.
 If your baby is in an awkward position then the sonographer will ask you to go for a walk and drink more fluids and have something sweet to eat to make the baby move.
 Also if you have presented before 10 weeks sometimes it is not easy to see your baby from the trans abdominal scan alone so a trans vaginal scan may be offered to you whereby an endocavity/transvaginal probe may be used to perform the examination.
 However prior to performing the scan the sonographer will explain to you how the procedure is performed and obtain your informed consent and ask you to empty your bladder before proceeding with the trans vaginal scan.

 For the gynae and renal (Kidneys) ultrasound scan a patient/client needs to attend with a full bladder.
-For Abdomen scan the patient/client has to fast for 5/6 hours prior to the scan and avoid any food with carbohydrate products or drink tea or coffee with milk.
-Instead they can have water or plain fruit juice.
+For an Abdomen scan the patient/client has to fast for 5/6 hours prior to the scan and avoid any food with carbohydrate products or drink tea or coffee with milk.
+Instead they can have water or plain fruit juice or even tea and coffee without any milk.